next-orders/space/README.md

 - Website: this repo
 - Main API and SDK: https://github.com/next-orders/api
 - Command Center: https://github.com/next-orders/command-center
-- Image Proxy: it will be
+- Image Proxy: in future

 I'm currently working on first version of the website.
 Next year there will be a new version that will easily replace the old one as the Main API with business logic will remain the same.